 6. Cats Clean Themselves: No Need For Trips To The Groomer

 The portable dog wash is very popular.
-Now there is no denying that it is great to have the dog washed by an expert that turns up with all the necessary equipment at your home and having a divinely smelling pooch, it does eat away at the budget, month after month.
+Now there is no denying that it is great to have the dog washed by an expert who turns up with all the necessary equipment at your home.
+The dog smells divine but it does eat away at the budget, month after month.